flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 One of the drawbacks of a load-store architecture led to ARM's code being very **sparse**.
 Competitors like x86 could perform the same tasks using smaller amounts of code, requiring less storage.
 Consequently, when Nintendo took a look at ARM's latest design, the ARM7, they weren't pleased with it.
 The size of ARM's instructions meant that hypothetical gadgets comprised of 16-bit buses with limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
 Luckily, Dave Jaggar had just finished designing the ARM7 and wouldn't give up yet.
 During his commute after meeting Nintendo, he came up with a solution: The **Thumb instruction set** [@cpu-jaggar].

 Thumb is a subset of the ARM instruction set whose instructions are encoded into **16-bit words** (as opposed to 32-bit) [@cpu-thomas].
 Being 16-bit, Thumb instructions require **half the bus width** and occupy **half the memory**.
+To achieve this, it compromises in the following ways:

-The main compromise is that **Thumb doesn't offer conditional execution**, relying on branching instead.
-Additionally, its data processing opcodes only use a two-address format, rather than a three-address one, and it only has access to the bottom half of the register file (thus, **only eight general-purpose registers** are available).
+- **Thumb doesn't offer conditional execution**, relying on branching instead.
+- Its data processing opcodes only use a **two-address format** (i.e. `add R1 to R3`), rather than a three-address one (i.e. `add R1 and R2 and store the result in R3`).
+- It only has access to the bottom half of the register file.
+Thus, **only eight general-purpose registers** are available.

 All in all, since Thumb instructions offer only a functional subset of ARM, developers may have to write more instructions to achieve the same effect.

 In practice, Thumb uses 70% of the space of ARM code.
 For 16-bit wide memory, Thumb runs *faster* than ARM.
 If required, ARM and Thumb instructions can be mixed in the same program (called *interworking*) so developers can choose when and where to use each mode.